 Otherwise, it’s a waste of your time, and you should avoid it.

 Where to Scrap Ballasts?

 Sometimes a ballast isn’t worth saving, or you realize too late that it’s worthless.
-If you’re unsure about disposing of them, these are the top ways to trash a ballast safely.
+If you’re unsure about disposing of them, these are the top ways to trash one safely.